Cape Blanco (Oregon): Literature

-In Jules Verne's early science fiction book The Begum's Millions, a Utopian community named Ville-France is established in 1872 on the South Oregon beach.
-Verne gives the location of this fictitious community as "eighty kilometres north of Cape Blanco".
-Cape Blanco is also noted on a map of Brobdingnag in Gulliver's Travels.
-It is also mentioned in Chapter 3 of Moby-Dick: "And that harpoon-so like a corkscrew now-was flung in Javan seas, and run away with by a whale, years afterwards slain off the Cape of Blanco."
+In Jules Verne's early science fiction book The Begum's Millions, a utopian community named Ville-France is established in 1872 on the South Oregon beach.
+Verne gives the location of this fictitious community as "eighty kilometers north of Cape Blanco".
+Cape Blanco is also noted on a map of Brobdingnag in Gulliver's Travels, as well as mentioned in Chapter 3 of Moby-Dick: "And that harpoon-so like a corkscrew now-was flung in Javan seas, and run away with by a whale, years afterwards slain off the Cape of Blanco."